 As you can see, the legends and beliefs behind these insects have existed since the beginning of time.
 Their presence is viewed as lucky, insightful and serves to remind us that we need to stop every now and then to take time to work on ourselves.
 And, although they are harmless to humans, it is best that we observe them from afar and let them continue carrying their messages to others.

-Meaning When You See a Praying Mantis
+Meaning when you see a Praying Mantis

-There are a number of reasons as to why a praying mantis has made an appearance in your life.
+There are a number of reasons why a praying mantis has made an appearance in your life.
 In order to figure out the reasoning behind it, it’s important to consider a few key factors:

 - Are you at a pivotal point in your life?

 - Are you no longer in alignment with your higher purpose?